NuGrid/NuDocker/README.md

 ## User guide

 ### Prerequisites
-1. Install Docker on your host OS.
-Test your installation.
-Usually that means that you receive some encouraging success message when entering the command `docker run hello-world` at the terminal.
+1. Install Docker on the host OS.
+Test the installation.
+Usually that means that receiving some encouraging success message when entering the command `docker run hello-world` at the terminal.
 2. Download a MESA code version `nnnnn` (where `nnnnn` stands for the revision number) as listed on the [MESA News Archive](http://mesa.sourceforge.net/news.html); unzip the ZIP file, e.g. `unzip mesa-r5329.zip` which will expand the mesa source directory `mesa-r5239`.

 ### Usage
 In order to use one of the three docker images only the `bin/start_and_login.sh` (and maybe the `bin/login.sh`) is needed.

 #### Starting a container and login

-You can place the scripts in the `bin` directory in your own `$HOME/bin` directory, or add the path to this bin directory in your repository to your `$PATH` environment variable, or just directly specify the script with a relative or absolute path.
-If you are in the root directory of the _NuDOcker_ repository you start a container and login with the `bin/start_and_login.sh` script:
+The scripts in the `bin` directory can be placed in the user's `$HOME/bin` directory, or the path to this bin directory is added to the `$PATH` environment variable, or the the script is directly called with the relative or absolute path.
+From the top-level directory of the _NuDocker_ repository the container can be started and logged-in with the `bin/start_and_login.sh` script:

 ```
 Usage: start_and_login.sh [-m /host/dir/to/mnt/for/runs] ARG1 ARG2 ARG3